 Studies show that students can lose up to two months of math and literacy skills over the summer.
 Although summer learning loss—also known as the summer slide—is a real problem, it doesn’t have to slow down your child at the start of a new school year.
 Here are a few solutions:

 1. Summer School

-And, in recognition that many students may be struggling in the midst of brick-and-mortar school closings, K12 is offering several summer programs at no charge through its Destinations Career Academy.
+And, in recognition that many students may be struggling in the midst of brick-and-mortar school closings, Stride K12 is offering several summer programs at no charge.
 Your child can participate in coding boot camps or explore exciting career fields by taking a course in business, healthcare, or IT.
 These tuition-free online summer school courses also offer high-school elective credit.
 And the summer coding boot camps teach video game design and programming as well as virtual reality!

 2. Read, Read, Read

 While loss of reading skills continues to be a problem, studies show some positive gains.
 Interestingly, some children maintain or even improve their skills over the summer, perhaps as a result of their parents’ encouragement to read.
 Considering the good news, it’s important to keep up the good work in supporting your child’s reading habits.
 Make reading a part of daily life–whether reading a recipe together as you bake cookies; reading aloud signs during a neighborhood walk; tucking in for the night with a bedtime story; and if you haven’t already done so, falling in love with your local library, visiting it often.